covcom/205CDE/01 C9 IDE/README.md

 ![](.md_images/split.png)

-By default the Workspace tool window is open to the left.
+By default, the Workspace tool window is open to the left.
 This is where you create and rename files/folders.
-It also supports right click etc. Drag and drop is also possible, but only within the workspace and not between C9 and your computer (at least not on free accounts).
+It also supports right click etc. Drag and drop are also possible, but only within the workspace and not between C9 and your computer (at least not on free accounts).

 ![](.md_images/workspace.png)

 Now click on the Commands tool window to bring it up.
-This Commands tool windows provides many useful commands (shortcuts) to everyday operations.
+This Commands tool window provides many useful commands (shortcuts) to everyday operations.
 For example, in the textbox type in hsplit and hit enter.
 Now you see the editor window split again.

 ![](.md_images/command.png)

-To the right hand side of the menu bar, you see the 'Share' and configure icons.
+To the right-hand side of the menu bar, you see the 'Share' and configure icons.
 This is where you share your code with me to get help if you get stuck one day (please don't).
 There's also an overview of how much CPU/disk space etc. are being used.
 This allows you to monitor your virtual machine (we'll come back to that later).

 ![](.md_images/vm.png)

 ### Preview your website

 Traditionally if you want to build a website and see how other people see it, you'll need to install different versions of browsers.
-Now with technologies like C9, we can save time in setting up things like broswers on your own computer.
+Now with technologies like C9, we can save time in setting up things like browsers on your own computer.

 Double click the automatically generated file hello-world.html to view it in the editor.
 Don't worry about the actual code.
 Now right click that file in Workspace tool window and select Preview.
 What you'll see is the file is being rendered in a browser window.

 ![](.md_images/html.png)

-Click on the Browser button to switch to a different browser to see what your webpage looks like in a different browser.
+Click on the Browser button to switch to a different browser to see what your web page looks like in a different browser.

 ![](.md_images/browser.png)